 We’ve got a growing collection of sensory play ideas as we work our way through the alphabet.
 This week we had some fun with the letter M. We combined sensory play, literacy, and science into one fun activity!

-Update: Sparkle Box is so filled with ads it’s nearly impossible to figure out where to download this printable.
-Because of that I made my own.
-You can get our magnetic recording sheet in this post.)
+We used the above printable from Sparkle Box.
+Unfortunately, their site is now so filled with ads you can’t find the right place to download it without causing potential harm to your computer.
+(Shame on them!)
+Because of that, I made my own.
+You can get our magnetic recording sheet in this post.

 I gathered the materials listed on the printable so my kids could test which were magnetic.
 I thought twice about the nail, but it wasn’t very sharp, and I knew my boys would be careful.

 Next, I got out a variety of magnets.
-These are from a great set called the Learning Resources Classroom Magnet Lab (see the link below).
+These are from a great set called the Learning Resources Classroom Magnet Lab.

 We put all the objects into a container, covered them with dry beans and rice, and equipped my Three with a big sturdy magnet.
 He got right to work looking for the objects.